 - Trust the research, not intuition.

-To achieve WOW! results in your company you must begin with scientifically sound data and then follow the suggestions above.
+To achieve WOW! results in your company: begin with scientifically sound data and then follow the suggestions above.
 For information on how to conduct a scientifically sound survey contact NBRI at 800-756-6168.

 National Business Research Institute, Inc.